 Our full complement of neurosurgical staff attend weekly outpatient appointments.
 In addition, various special multidisciplinary clinics provide care for patients with brain tumours, pituitary disorders and congenital conditions such as spina bifida, neurofibromatosis and craniofacial abnormalities.

 Groote Schuur Hospital (GSH) is one of the major teaching hospitals in South Africa.
-Founded in 1938 with a major expansion project in 1984 culminating in the “New Groote Schuur Hospital”, the hospital has just celebrated its 75th anniversary.
+Founded in 1938 with a major expansion project in 1984 culminating in the “New Groote Schuur Hospital”, the hospital has just celebrated its 80th anniversary.
+At its inception, the hospital was intended to be ‘a South African and not a Cape Town institution’, training medical students from all over the country (and happily we can now say, from all over the continent).

-The institution shot to world-wide fame in 1967 when Christiaan Barnard conducted the first human heart transplant at GSH.
-The hospital provides care and training in all major disciplines of medicine on a total budget of R1 488, 000 000 and has 895 beds, 3 173 staff, treats over 43 000 in-patients and has almost 470 000 people attending outpatient clinics annually.
+The institution shot to world-wide fame in 1967 when Christiaan Barnard conducted the first human heart transplant there.
+The hospital provides care and training in all major disciplines of medicine on a total budget of close to R2.5 Billion with 900 beds and over 4,000 staff.
+The hospital treats over 43 000 in-patients and has almost 470 000 people attending outpatient clinics annually.

 GSH has one of the largest neurosurgical patient loads in Southern Africa, treating approximately 3,500 outpatients and performing in excess of 1,000 neurosurgical operations annually.
-The University of Cape Town’s Medical School is situated across the road from this tertiary care training hospital.
+UCT’s Medical School is situated across the road from this tertiary care training hospital.

 Red Cross War Memorial Children’s Hospital